-LANGER TROPHY: What we learnt, six of the best
+LANGER TROPHY: What we learnt, Six of the Best

-With round 1 of the Langer Trophy played yesterday, what were six of the best things we learnt to come out of the start of the 2021 elite schoolboy season?
+With round 2 of the Langer Trophy played yesterday, what were Six of the Best things we learnt to come out of the start of the 2021 elite schoolboy season?

-Marsden SHS winger Teapo Stoltman scored four tries and his skipper Chris Faagutu produced a captain's knock to score three tries and deliver a knock out punch in beating Keebra Park SHS 36-nil.

-In other matches, the first upset of the competition happened when St Mary's College downed Wavell SHS 18-16.

 RELATED LINKS